Sabina F Khan

 I recognise that searching for a therapist and booking that first appointment can feel quite overwhelming.
 Taking that initial step, however, could mark the beginning of a process that enables you to realise the changes you may long for in your life.
 I encourage you to book an initial assessment appointment with me; to talk about the issues that might be bothering you, to discover how therapy might work for you and to find out if I am the right therapist for you.

-To book an appointment or if you have any questions, you can email me or leave a phone message and I will aim to get back to you within 2-3 days.
+To book an appointment or if you have any questions, you can email me or leave a voice message and I will aim to get back to you within 2-4 days.